 How to report an incident or Title IX concern:

-- Contact UT Southwestern’s Title IX Coordinator, Dr. Charles Ginsburg, or a Deputy Coordinator
+- Contact UT Southwestern’s Title IX Coordinator, Dr. Charles Ginsburg, or the Deputy Coordinator

-- Contact the Office of Institutional Equity & Access
+- titleIX@utsouthwestern.edu the Office of Institutional Equity & Access

 - Report the concern to the Compliance Hotline at 877-507-7319.
 The Compliance Hotline is a 24/7/365 confidential third-party reporting service.
 Calls can be made anonymously, or individuals may leave their name.
 Reports to the Hotline are forwarded to UT Southwestern to be promptly evaluated.
 Employees who choose to report anonymously via this method must retain a record of the report number demonstrating the employee made the report as required by state law.

-- Report the concern online using the appropriate box below:
+- Report the concern online using the appropriate box above.